 Photography by Britt Willoughby Dyer.

-Talked-about design duo Charlotte Harris and Hugo Bugg of Harris Bugg Studio found inspiration in small, abandoned urban spaces, known in the UK as “pocket parks.”
-They roughly translate as the community parks that bring oxygen and greenery to downtown Manhattan, or any town.
+Talked-about design duo Charlotte Harris and Hugo Bugg of Harris Bugg Studio found inspiration in small, abandoned urban spaces, sometimes known in the UK as “pocket parks.”
+They roughly translate as the community parks that bring oxygen and greenery to a town or city.
 Nothing is brand new in theory, everything is post-industrial, or as natural as a boulder or an old tree trunk smoothed into a bench.
 Rusted steel is waxed, wood is charred, bricks step back and the exquisitely detailed planting is allowed to sing.

 Rediscovered Verb: “To Senesce”